 As a result of his knowledge of the colony and his business experience, Charron had views of his own on New France’s economic development.
 Although favouring the trade in spirits, he nevertheless deplored the fact that settlers were abandoning their lands in order to hunt beaver or live in the woods.
 In a brief addressed to the minister about 1680, Charron proposed the founding of a colony on the Detroit River in order to give stability to the settlers and create centres for the production of woollen material, cloth, and shoes.
 Lamothe de Cadillac [Laumet*] was to attempt just such a project a few years later.

 Claude Camus died at Quebec on 12 April 1684.
-Charron was married a second time, on 21 August of that year, to Élisabeth, daughter of Mathieu Damours de Chauffours and Marie Marsolet.
-On his death in 1687 he left behind him his second wife, four children-two of them by his second wife-and a sizable fortune.
+Charron was married a second time, in the parish of Notre-Dame de Québec, on 21 August of that year, to Élisabeth, daughter of Mathieu Damours de Chauffours and Marie Marsolet.
+On his death in 1687 he left behind him his second wife, four children – two of them by his second wife – and a sizable fortune.

 Cite This Article